 A timeless masterpiece, sterling silver is a classic metal from which jewelry is often made in order to last a lifetime.
 The sterling silver quality is important to consider if you are looking to get cash for silver.
-Learn how to keep sterling silver from fading.
+Learn how to keep sterling silver from fading and how to deal with sterling silver tarnish.

 Does Sterling Silver Tarnish?